slsa-framework/oss-na24-slsa-workshop/activities/02/readme.md

 #### Set up ACLs

 Remember to try setting up the protection ACLs to protect the policy and allow teams to edit the files they own.
 See [here](https://github.com/laurentsimon/slsa-policy/blob/main/README.md#org-setup) for details.

+#### Pre-submits for CODEOWNER

+We must ensure that new team policy files are accompanied by a new CODEOWNER file.
+If you implement this feature, please share it with us!

 ### UX improments